Alexander McQueen: Popular culture

-McQueen have produced works for music artists such as David Bowie and Björk which were used in their album covers and tours.
+McQueen created custom designs for music artists David Bowie and Björk, which were used in their album covers and tours.
+Lady Gaga wore several McQueen designs, including the final outfit from Plato's Atlantis, in her video for "Bad Romance".

-Pieces designed by Alexander McQueen have been incorporated in the music videos of Björk, Hamasaki, and Lady Gaga.
-His designs for the Plato's Atlantis collection, including one of his most notable creations the armadillo shoes, were worn by Lady Gaga in her video for "Bad Romance".

 A leather costume designed by McQueen was worn by Janet Jackson in her halftime show at Super Bowl XXXVIII in 2004, which created a controversy when her breast was briefly exposed in an incident described by Justin Timberlake as a "wardrobe malfunction".

 Personal life

-McQueen was openly gay and said he realized his sexual orientation when he was six years old.
+McQueen was openly gay and said he realised his sexual orientation when he was six years old.
 He told his family when he was 18 and, after a rocky period, they accepted it.
 He described coming out at a young age by saying, "I was sure of myself and my sexuality and I've got nothing to hide.
 I went straight from my mother's womb onto the gay parade".
-Later in life he revealed to his family that he had been sexually abused by his brother-in-law when he was young.

 In 2000, McQueen had a marriage ceremony with his partner George Forsyth, a documentary filmmaker, on a yacht in Ibiza.
 Kate Moss and Annabelle Neilson were bridesmaids.
-The marriage was not official, as same-sex marriage in Spain was not legal at that time.
+The marriage was not official, as same-sex marriage in Spain only became legal in 2005.
 The relationship ended a year later, with the two maintaining a close friendship.
+Neilson was a longtime muse of his.

+Later in life, he revealed to his family that he had been sexually abused by his brother-in-law when he was young.